ChakirALIEdu/Masters-Research/INSPIRATION/1-Academic resources.md

 ### Les tyrannies de l'intimité - Richard Sennett

-### Against Flow - Video Games and the Flowing Subject by Braxton Soderman ISBN: 9780262045506

 ### BY - Wendy Hui Kyong Chun
 - *Programmed Visions: Software and Memory*
 - *Discriminating Data: Correlation, Neighborhoods, and the New Politics of Recognition*